 Benefits of using steel in construction:

-• Reusable and endlessly recyclable
+• Reusable and endlessly recyclable.

-• Strong, requiring fewer beams and therefore providing more open spaces
+• Strong, requiring fewer beams and therefore providing more open spaces.

-• Lightweight, requiring less material for foundations
+• Lightweight, requiring less material for foundations.

-• Material efficiency relative to strength means less impact on the environment
+• Material efficiency relative to strength means less impact on the environment.

-• Fast on-site assembly for prefabricated buildings
+• Fast on-site assembly for prefabricated buildings.

-• Durable – 30 years or more in a benign environment
+• Durable – 30 years or more in a benign environment.

-• Steel is non-combustible and doesn’t promote flame spread (SANS 10177); it has a Fire Resistance Rating (FRR) of more than 30 minutes
+• Steel is non-combustible and doesn’t promote flame spread (SANS 10177); it has a Fire Resistance Rating (FRR) of more than 30 minutes.

 Safal Steel is deeply committed to sustainability, with our production processes being amongst the greenest in Africa:

-• Our production facilities have effluent treatment facilities
+• Our production facilities have effluent treatment facilities.

-• All the water we use in our processes is purified and reused on site
+• All the water we use in our processes is purified and reused on site.

-• Our production activities produce less than 10 000 tons of CO2 equivalents per annum
+• Our production activities produce less than 10 000 tons of CO2 equivalents per annum.

-Our products Zincal®, Colorplus® & Optima® are also developed with sustainability top of mind, emitting no greenhouse gases and our materials are designed to naturally reduce build-up of most contaminants on external surfaces provided that they are exposed to natural rainfall.
+Our products Zincal®, Colorplus® and Optima® are also developed with sustainability top of mind, emitting no greenhouse gases and our materials are designed to naturally reduce build-up of most contaminants on external surfaces provided that they are exposed to natural rainfall.
 Furthermore, the thermal properties of our innovative modified polyester paint system Colorplus® make for cooler buildings in summer, reducing the need for power generated cooling.
 Our products are also 100% recyclable, significantly reducing the carbon footprint of our business.